Complaints process

 Duration: Approximately 12 months after Phase 3 (if applicable).

-• Follow Up process: Examiner reviews implementation of the Final Statement’s recommendations and considers whether further AusNCP engagement needed.
+• Follow up process: Examiner reviews implementation of recommendations and considers further AusNCP engagement.

-• Follow Up Statement: AusNCP publishes the outcomes of the Follow Up process.
+• Follow Up Statement: AusNCP publishes the outcomes.

 Submit a complaint